PhiloInc/JsNamedArgs/README.md

 })
 ```
 #### Public Class Methods
-When used on top level class that have public methods, new `Wrapper` functions are created for use in JS as well.
+When used on top level class that have public methods, new `<Class-Name>Wrapper` functions are created for use in JS as well.
 They vary slightly from top level functions with their use in JS.
 ```kotlin
 @JsNamedArgs
 @JsExport